 Common home insurance riders

-While many types of home insurance riders are available, a few are more commonly utilized by homeowners.
+While many home insurance riders are available, a few are more commonly utilized by homeowners.

 Personal property rider